heidihendry/camelot/README.md

 #### Step 1: Creating a CSV

 The first thing to know is that a Bulk Import is a 2-step process, with the first step being to create a CSV.
 If you already have all of the data for every media file, you can move straight to the next step.
-However Camelot is a tool for data management, which usually means the data, well, may not quite be managed yet.
+However Camelot is a tool for data management, which usually means the data, well, may not be quite managed yet.
 But that's okay.
-A common source of data is one of, or a combination of spreadsheets and image tags.
-Camelot tries to make both of these scenarios easy to manage.
+A common source of data is one of, or a combination of, spreadsheets, folder names and image tags, and so the focus of Step 1 is collating the latter two pieces of information into a spreadsheet where you can use your spreadsheet prowess to fill in the blanks.

-Step 1 is pretty simple: you give Camelot a folder path (which can be copied out of the address bar in Windows Explorer or Finder on OSX), and it gives you back a CSV file as a download.
+In Step 1, you will enter the path to a folder containing all of the images for a single survey (this path can be copied out of the address bar in Windows Explorer or Finder on OSX).
+Camelot will take a moment to scan this directory and give you back a CSV file as a download.
 The CSV file contains a row for every image, and columns for the file's location, the file metadata, and folder names (labelled `Path Component 1-n`).

-This process often results in a CSV containing hundreds of columns and tens of thousands of rows, and so can take some time to generate.
+The resulting CSV often contains hundreds of columns and tens of thousands of rows, and so can take some time to generate.
 You can take this CSV and move on to Step 2.
-It may be that there is yet some additional data that needs to be added to the CSV, though Camelot will indicate what data is required and if there are any mismatches.
-If adding data manually, see below for the nitty-gritty about the input formats Camelot caters for.
+It may be that there is yet some additional data that needs to be added to the CSV, though in the Step 2 Camelot will indicate the data is required, if there are any mismatches.
+If adding data manually, see below for the nitty-gritty about what Camelot expects from the data.

 ##### Data expectations

 Depending on how much data can be gleamed from the aforementioned sources, there may be additional data you need to add in to this CSV manually before it can be uploaded.
 This might include the Site Name, Camera Name, Trap Station Name, GPS Longitude and Latitude and session start and end dates.

-It may also be that some data from other sources is not comprehensive, and needs to be manually added to in some places.
 This is the guide to *how* that data should be represented in the CSV.

 First, every mappable field in Camelot must have its own column in the CSV.
 For example, Camelot's session start and end dates cannot be represented by a single column which contains a date range.
 It must be represented by two columns.
 The exact format of the different types of data are below: